YuriFra/Weather-app/README.md

     Learn to aggregate data fetched from an api

 ### Exercise

-* Sprint 1
+**Sprint 1**

-    create an account on this platform
+* Create an account on [this platform](https://openweathermap.org/).
-    You are going to have to generate a key. create a home page where you ask the visitor to enter the city of his choice.
+* You are going to have to generate a key.
+* Create a home page where you ask the visitor to enter the city of his choice.

-* Sprint 2
+**Sprint 2**

-    Get the weather data using axios or another javascript AJAX enabled library or use the native JS fetch() method
+* Get the weather data using axios or another javascript AJAX enabled library or use the native JS fetch() method
-    Optional: Use a cdn link to link axios to your project.
+* Optional: Use a cdn link to link axios to your project.
-    Display the weather for the next 5 days.
+* Display the weather for the next 5 days.
-    Apply styling to your project using media queries to make it responsive.
+* Apply styling to your project using media queries to make it responsive.

-* Extra challenges
+**Extra challenges**

-    Use the API of https://unsplash.com/ to show a photo of the city they entered in the form.
+* Use the API of https://unsplash.com/ to show a photo of the city they entered in the form.
-    Use a graph library like Google Graphs to show a line graph of the temperature over time.
+* Use a graph library like Google Graphs to show a line graph of the temperature over time.